How to make your business more environmentally friendly – and why it makes commercial sense

 It’s not just about new technology: reducing waste, changing the behaviours of your staff and considering who you do business with are all ways that your business can become more environmentally friendly and improve your green credentials.
 And making these changes doesn't just improve your carbon footprint, but can benefit your business as well.

-You only have to look at government policy and consumer chatter to see that climate change is now high on most people’s agendas.
+You only have to look at government policy and consumer chatter to see that the climate emergency is now high on most people’s agendas.
 In June 2019, the UK became the first major economy to pass a law on net zero emissions by 2050.
 And our own research revealed more than half of Britons believe we, as a nation, aren’t doing enough to tackle our impact on the planet, with around a quarter of people saying it’s the responsibility of business.

 So what are your options for improving the green credentials of your business?
 The good news is that there is plenty you can do, some of it quick and easy, other activities may take longer and require investment in time and money, but whatever you as an individual organisation seek to do, multiplied up and down the country it can have a significant impact.

 We set an example for others to follow by extending our 100% renewables-backed electricity offer to small business customers, allowing them to join our residential customers who we already provided with electricity backed by 100% renewable sources as standard*.
 Eligible small business customers can take advantage of this at no extra cost when they agree a new deal with us.

 It may seem obvious, but a sure-fire way of reducing your impact on the environment is ensuring your employees only use the energy and other resources each day that they really need to.